“Getting a quality website is not an expense, but rather an investment.”

 Sometimes it can be really hard to find the time to actually sit down to plan and write your content. ⏰

-My trick is to have our marketing VA, Tom, hot on my heels waiting for the content to schedule each Friday.
+My trick is to have our marketing VA hot on my heels waiting for the content to schedule each Friday.
 Keeps me accountable.

-If you would like some accountability for your content writing, I suggest you come and join me at my NEW Writing Workshop, where we will actually write a piece of content together.
+If you would like some accountability for your content writing, I suggest you come and join me in our Wow Words Membership, where we actually write a piece of content together.

 💪 Plan it out